 As an antidote to the horrors of this evil Coronavirus pandemic that is sweeping the country.
 I thought I would relive one of our journeys again.

+In April 2014, Margaret and I were on a sea cruise, aboard a Saga Cruise ship, one of the destinations we visited was Malta and the off-shore island of Gozo, on an organised excursion.
 We boarded a coach from our ship in the harbour, for a 40 minute drive to the ferry crossing, situated in the North of the Malta.
 Our tour guide was an informative, enthusiastic Maltese lady.
 As we crossed the island our guide gave us a wonderful running commentary of the history of the two islands.
 There is a third island that is almost uninhabited.

 Malta is the business centre and the tourist destination of these small islands and is obviously a lot more built up and densely populated than Gozo.
 Most of the industry and the University is located in Malta and the inhabitants of Gozo commute by ferry to work and study, on a daily basis.
 There are some fortified stone towers spread over the island of Malta.
 These were used in the days before electronic communication to warn of approaching danger, a fire was lit and the warning spread from tower to tower.

+Malta is not as dependant on agriculture as Gozo and is more densely populated.
 We boarded a modern passenger ferry for the 20 minute, four mile crossing from Malta to Gozo.
 There is a wonderful large church overlooking the harbour of Gozo, with a large statue of the virgin Mary built into the rocks.

 We boarded another coach for our whistle stop tour of the island of Gozo.
 The scenery on our drive through the island was mainly agricultural and beautiful.
 There are many small-holdings and the unique stepped method of culture is used everywhere, sadly the young workers commute to Malta to work and for their education and finding labour to work the land is becoming an increasingly difficult problem.